Adelost/javascript-serialization-benchmark/README.md

 `avsc` and `js-binary` gave the best compression ratio of the encoded data at 0.32 compared to JSON, followed by `protobufjs`, `pbf`, `google-protobuf`, `protons` with a ratio of 0.42.

-`avsc` and `js-binary` was able to handle the largest file sizes at both encoding and decoding, with an estimate of 372 MB (measured as JSON) given the default Node.js-heap size.
+`avsc`, `pbf` and `js-binary` were able to handle the largest file sizes at both encoding and decoding, with an estimate of 372 MB (measured as JSON) given the default Node.js-heap size.
 In general, the maximum file size coincided with the measured encoding/decoding-speed of each implementation.

 `js-binary`, `pbf`, `bson` all convert cleanly back to JavaScript without any detected remnants from the encoding process. `avro-js` and `js-binary` contained minor remnants. `google-protobuf` and `protons` had major remnants or ramifications.